 I can’t stress this enough; read the fine print!

-Who pays for the parts and services under my RV warranty?
+Who pays for the parts and services under any RV warranty?

 Your RV warranty should cover all parts and service in accordance to the RV Manufacturer warranty policy.
 Again, read the fine print and any communication between you and your RV manufacturer.
 However, added any components and service to install them are your financial responsibility.

-Does my RV manufacturer warranty start over when I get my RV back?
+Does your RV manufacturer warranty start over when you get your RV back?

 Generally, any repair or service may have an extended warranty coverage on that particular component only.
 Your RV manufacturer warranty will not start over.

 Make certain you discuss all details prior to agreeing to any repair or service.
-Also, if there are any warranty term extensions for said repair or service, get it in writing!
+Also, if there are any warranty term extensions for said repair or service, get everything in writing!

 Also, make certain you get the manual, and receipt showing purchase date of RV component replacements.